redis-stack/redis-stack-docs/docs/stack/get-started/install/docker.md

 If you don’t have `redis-cli` installed locally, you can run it from the Docker container:

 {{< highlight bash >}}
-$ docker exec -it redis-stack redis-cli
+$ docker exec -it redis-stack-server redis-cli
 {{< / highlight >}}

 ## Configuration